Santos de la Torre: Career

-In 2017, the Congress of the State of Jalisco gave him the Order “José Clemente Orozco” for his distinguished work in the painting field.
+In 2017, the Congress of the State of Jalisco gave him the Order “José Clemente Orozco" for his distinguished work in the painting field.
 Nowadays, Santos de la Torre continues creating arts at small, medium and grand format, and also maintains, along his family, a crafts workshop.

 Meaning of his work

 Santos de la Torre was the object of interviews and articles in 2014 (from the Prize of the Press that the film Eco de la montaña received at the 29th Festival Internacional de Cine en Guadalajara) in which he explained that his murals should be seen from bottom to top, like trees grow, and that making one took about eight months.

 He uses Czech beads made from glass, pine wood as a base and Campeche wax as glue.
-However, far from his technical mastery in crafting with these and other materials, the artist considers that the highlight of his work is due to an insatiable search for expressing his experiences and knowledge about the huichol culture.
+However, far from his technical mastery in crafting with these and other materials, the artist considers that the highlight of his work is due to an insatiable search for expressing his experiences and knowledge about the Huichol culture.

-De la Torre has gone on pilgrimages in all sacred territories of the Wixárika people, and bases his work in personal visions like on explanations about rituals and chants of the Mara´akames; from a tender age he has practiced meditation, dream interpretation, and stayed close to the ancestral memory of the huichol community thru the use of peyote.
-On his interviews with Fernando Alarriba, the artist pointed that the mission of the huichol art consists in offering a close up to the roots of sacred deities of life that manifest and have been inmortalizad since memorial times in rituals, shamanic chants, ceremonies and artistic expressions of his community.
+De la Torre has gone on pilgrimages in all sacred territories of the Wixárika people, and bases his work in personal visions like on explanations about rituals and chants of the Mara´akames; from a tender age he has practiced meditation, dream interpretation, and stayed close to the ancestral memory of the Huichol community thru the use of peyote.
+On his interviews with Fernando Alarriba, the artist pointed that the mission of the Huichol art consists in offering a close up to the roots of sacred deities of life that manifest and have been immortalized since memorial times in rituals, shamanic chants, ceremonies and artistic expressions of his community.

 Another topic less pointed in Santos work has been the role that his family has in the creation of each work.
-His wife Graciela used to help tracing his drawings, as well knitting and colocating beads.
+His wife Graciela used to help tracing his drawings, as well knitting and collocating beads.
 His sons and grandchildren also participate in the creation of his works, all of them made from sketches and original concepts of Santos and designed from his guidance.